SyndicateProtocol/syndicate-appchains/documentation/testnet/ingestor.md

 Other:

 - Docker version 28+
-- Access to pull `ingestor` image from `ghcr.io/syndicateprotocol/syndicate-appchains/` (private) registry
+- Access to pull the `synd-chain-ingestor` private image.
+Contact Syndicate for access instructions.

 ## Docker Compose